 The application’s target users will be using Microsoft Windows XP SP2 or higher with .NET Framework 4.0 or higher.

+What are the details of the client’s environment?

 The application will accept existing DIS import files, it will not create new versions.